How to Prevent Moisture in Your Storage Unit

 Protect your things

-However, you can still avoid major damage by properly protecting your belongings beforehand.
+First, protect your belongings against mold and moisture by keeping them off the ground.
 Make sure all of your possessions are wrapped in blankets and covered with a plastic sheet that will keep the moisture out.
 Never put your belongings directly onto a concrete floor because this can lead to condensation.
 Instead, place your things on top of wooden pallets.

-Moisture problems in your storage unit and elsewhere in your home do not have to control your life.
+Moisture problems in your storage unit and elsewhere in your home do not have to take over your life.
 Fight back against mold, mildew and corrosion by being smart, prepared and protected.
+If you’re unable to have an in-person inspection, we also offer a free virtual mold inspection service to help identify potential mold issues.